nswdpc/silverstripe-nsw-customerpaymentsplatform/docs/en/003_agents.md

 ## Refunding payments

-Navigate to the CPP administration area to find a successul payment.
+Navigate to the CPP administration area to find a successful payment.
 Click the `Refund` button to void this payment.